 The senior managers of each business unit are responsible for ensuring compliance with these principles; they will take appropriate measures in respect of implementation.
-They will designate contacts to whom business partners, customers and employees can turn in case of difficulty.
+They will designate contacts, for business partners, customers and employees in individual cases.
 Any complaint brought to the managers' attention in this way shall not result in adverse consequences for the complainant.

-Corporate Audit will also examine compliance with these principles in its reviews and will include them in the audit criteria.
+Corporate Audit will also examine compliance with these principles in its audits and will include them in the audit criteria.

-In addition, Corporate Audit has established a general open line.
-This shall be the point to accept allegation of non-compliance with these principles at a decentralized level.
-Upon indication of violation, Corporate Audit will take appropriate action.
-The corporate management will regularly report to and consult with the international employee representatives on social responsibility of the company and the implementation of these principles.
+In addition, Corporate Audit has established a central hotline as a point of contact for reports of non-compliance with these principles at a decentralized level.
+Upon indication of violations, Corporate Audit will take appropriate action.

+The corporate management will regularly report to and consult with the international employee representatives on the exercise of social responsibility in the company and the implementation of these principles.